hhvm/user-documentation/guides/hhvm/01-installation/01-introduction.md

 ### Hack Typechecker

 Whether you are using a [prebuilt package](#prebuilt-packages) or compiling from source, the [Hack Typechecker](../../guides/hack/typechecker/introduction.md) is also part of the installation of HHVM, provided that you have **OCaml 3.12** or greater installed on your distribution.
 In general, you should be able to `apt-get` or `yum` install OCaml for your distribution.

+## Unsupported Distributions

+There are wikis of unsupported HHVM platforms for [packages](https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-for-HHVM) and [compilation](https://github.com/facebook/hhvm/wiki/Building-and-Installing-HHVM) as well.